wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.6.1 - Released on 19 February 2024 =
+* New : Latest WP(6.4.3) and WC(8.6.0) Compatibility
+* New : Added Bulk cancellation of the subscription from the subscription table
+* New : HPOS Compatibility for the Manual Subscription
+* Enhancement : Improved Frontend UI Design
+* Fix : function exists error
+* Fix : Compatibility Issue with WooCommerce Stripe Gateway

 = 1.6.0 - Released on 23 January 2024 =
 * New : Latest WC( 8.5.1 ) Compatibility
 * Fix : Missing payment method issue during the renewal payment